orizens/orizens.com/src/pages/blog/2015-07-10-write-angular-2-components-in-angular-1.md

   1. I can experiment with Angular (+2) ES5 syntax right now with AngularJS
   2. I can learn Angular (+2) concepts while working with AngularJS
-  3. When migration time to Angular (+2) comes, it might ease the process &#8211; in which I&#8217;d like to explain in depth below.
+  3. When migration time to Angular (+2) comes, it might ease the process - in which I'd like to explain in depth below.

 ### Easing the Migration Process to Angular (+2)

 I realize the migration depends on other factors as well.
 However, taking few steps with AngularJS today might ease migration later.

-Embracing the CommonJs module approach &#8211; with browserify (<a href="http://benclinkinbeard.com/talks/2014/ng-conf/" target="_blank">as described by Ben Clinckinbeard</a>) or webpack), takes the code to plain javascript functions that can be used regardless the framework you use.
+Embracing the CommonJs module approach - with browserify (<a href="http://benclinkinbeard.com/talks/2014/ng-conf/" target="_blank">as described by Ben Clinckinbeard</a>) or webpack), takes the code to plain javascript functions that can be used regardless the framework you use.

-Using the &#8220;controllerAs&#8221; enhancements (along with bindToController) directs to write the resulted code of the controller as javascript function, agnostic to any other angular or framework.
+Using the &#8220;controllerAs" enhancements (along with bindToController) directs to write the resulted code of the controller as javascript function, agnostic to any other angular or framework.

-Keeping the definition of the component in a seperate file (or following Ben&#8217;s slide to work with browserifiy) will help in following the seperation of concerns.
+Keeping the definition of the component in a seperate file (or following Ben's slide to work with browserifiy) will help in following the seperation of concerns.

 ### Conclusion